olofk/fusesoc/doc/source/user/package_manager/index.rst

 alternative core in another library by specifying them in a library that will be parsed later, either temporarily by adding ``--cores-root`` to the command-line, or permanently by adding the other library at the end of fusesoc.conf

+If FuseSoC encounters a file called `FUSESOC_IGNORE` in a directory, this directory and all subdirectories will be ignored.